EventGet 50% off your ticket to MongoDB.local London on October 2. Use code WEB50Learn more >>

 Step 1: Load

-There's no lack of sources of data — Slack, YouTube, Git, Excel, Reddit, Twitter, etc. — and LangChain provides a growing list of integrations that includes this list and many more.
+There's no lacking for sources of data: Slack, YouTube, Git, Excel, Reddit, Twitter, etc., and LangChain provides a growing list of integrations that includes this list and many more.

-For this exercise, we're going to use the WebBaseLoader to load the Wikipedia page for AT&T.
+For this exercise, we're going to use the WebBaseLoader to load the Wikipedia pages for AT&T and Bank of America.

 Step 2: Transform (Split)